-- exercises its overall authority of the company. - safeguards the company's interests and objectives, - makes necessary decisions, and - ensures relevant internal controls.
+- exercises its overall authority of the company, - safeguards the company's interests and objectives, - makes necessary decisions, - ensures relevant internal controls. - has necessary knowledge, capabilities and experience, and - acts through honesty, integrity and independence, and is able to challenge management.